orblazer/EnhanceQoL/README.md

 * **Enhanced Ignore List** – organise ignored players in a searchable window, highlight them in group finder and block unwanted requests.
 Toggle with `/eil`.
 * **Instant Messenger** – mini whisper window with tabs, message history and optional fade.
 Toggle with `/eim`.
 * **Gem-Socket Helper** – shows socketable gems below the socket UI.
+* **Aura Tracker** – track buffs and debuffs in custom categories.
+Categories can be exported and imported for easy sharing.

 # Help
 For a full list of configuration checkboxes see [docs/OptionsReference.md](docs/OptionsReference.md).